Ahmed20150/EasyTravel/README.md

 ## Code Style
 - The code follows a modular approach by separating models, routes, and controllers.
 - ESLint not configured, but basic conventions like using `async/await` and proper try/catch blocks are followed.
+- The code uses javascript and is class based

 ## Tech/Framework Used